Alabama Crimson Tide football: Clemson

 The series dates back to 1900 but the rivalry has intensified in recent years, with the last four meetings having national championship implications.
 Alabama leads the series 14–5.

 Florida

 Alabama has a rivalry with the Florida Gators, which was largely developed with the start of the SEC Championship Game.
 Alabama and Florida have met in 10 SEC Title Games (Alabama leads 6–4 in Title games), including the first 3 from 1992 to 1994.
-Alabama won the most recent meeting 31–29 in Gainesville, and leads the entire series 28–14 on the field (27–14 with the Alabama 2005 win vacated).
+Alabama won the most recent meeting 31–29 in Gainesville, and leads the entire series 27–14.